CompSciFutures/APMonitor/README.md

 1. Acquires a PID lockfile via tempfs, using the config path as the hash to support multiple site configs in parallel.
 2. Loads and validates configuration file
-3Loads previous state from state file (if exists)
+3. Loads previous state from state file (if exists)
-4For each monitor:
+4. For each monitor:
    - Checks if `check_every_n_secs` has elapsed since `last_checked`
    - If due: performs resource check
    - If down and `notify_every_n_secs` elapsed: sends notifications